“It’s about putting yourself out there to make it the best you can!” — Morgan Yearout

 What has been the most difficult since you arrived?

 “Truly, not much.
-I think it’s all about perception of the struggles we encounter.
-I think dealing with the government red tape with getting the Visa, needing a passport to get a SIM card, and the last minute sexual assault form were a nuisance but well worth it!”
+I think it’s all about the perception of the struggles we encounter.
+I think dealing with the government red tape with getting the Visa, needing a passport to get a SIM card, and the last-minute sexual assault form was a nuisance but well worth it!”